 Drawn 1981/11/3 by Chris Wayan

 Digging through a box of your old art is like digging down through the strata on the floor of a cave in Neanderthal country--layers on layers.
 Here's an old drawing I'd quite forgotten, from decades ago.
 Despite its prehistoricity, its premise still seems likely to me:

 For twenty thousand years, the men were all out hunting.
 It was the women who had the time and opportunity to explore the cave-depths, and also to know to the properties of plant dyes and mineral paints.
 So the famous cave paintings were most likely done by women.

-It sounds strange now, but remember--thirty years ago when this was drawn, its premise that the cave-artists might be women was actually controversial!
+It sounds strange now, but remember--back in the savage 1980s, when this was drawn, its premise that the cave-artists might be women was actually controversial!
 As was the idea women could do much of anything.